LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 Activity 1 has shown us that it’s becoming more common for journals and publishers to demand your data be made available when you seek to publish.
 However, if your research is publicly funded it’s almost guaranteed that your grant and funding obligations with require you to make your data publicly available at the end of your project – the outputs of research funded by a population should be made available to that population.

 The Australian Research Council’s [data management requirements](https://www.arc.gov.au/policies-strategies/strategy/research-data-management) states that funded researchers are expected to follow the [OECD Principles and Guidelines for Access to Research Data from Public Funding](http://www.oecd.org/sti/inno/38500813.pdf).
-Similarly principles are outlined by the [UK Research and Innovation](https://www.ukri.org/about-us/) (UKRI) in their [Guidance on best practice in the management of research data](https://www.ukri.org/files/legacy/documents/rcukcommonprinciplesondatapolicy-pdf/) document.
+Similar principles are outlined by the [UK Research and Innovation](https://www.ukri.org/about-us/) (UKRI) in their [Guidance on best practice in the management of research data](https://www.ukri.org/files/legacy/documents/rcukcommonprinciplesondatapolicy-pdf/) document.

-**Consider**: If you were on a funding panel and were assessed a grant that with a clear plan for making the data openly available, would you rate the future impact of that proposal better or worse than one with a poorly defined plan?
+**Consider**: If you were on a funding panel and were asked to assess a grant with a clear plan for making the data openly available, would you rate the future impact of that proposal better or worse than one with a poorly defined plan?

-## Thing 9: Exploring APIs and Apps
+## Thing 9: Exploring APIs and applications

 Geosciences has many specialised services, applications and APIs which can be used to directly access and harness existing research data.
 Some are free, and some are subscription-based, but your research institution may have access.

 ### Activity 1: Try an app

--   [The WA Geology app](http://www.dmp.wa.gov.au/Geology-mapping-app-for-mobile-1567.aspx) created by the Western Australian government, can be used in a mobile web browser and provides multiple layers of geoscience information for Western Australia.
+* [The WA Geology app](http://www.dmp.wa.gov.au/Geology-mapping-app-for-mobile-1567.aspx) created by the Western Australian government, can be used in a mobile web browser and provides multiple layers of geoscience information for Western Australia.
-- The British Geological Survey has created the free [iGeology app](https://www.bgs.ac.uk/igeology/) to explore hundreds of British maps.
+* The British Geological Survey has created the free [iGeology app](https://www.bgs.ac.uk/igeology/) to explore hundreds of British maps.

 ### Activity 2: APIs

 APIs (Application Programming Interfaces) are software services that allow you to access structured data or systems held by someone else.
 These are usually provided so that developers can access data held by an organisation on demand, rather than them having to hold an entire dataset (which may not be possible due to security, space requirements or if the dataset is constantly changing).
 Some companies charge for using their APIs, but many research-oriented organisations provide their APIs for free so that other organisations can link in to their knowledge.

--   [The NASA Earth Data Developer Portal](https://developer.earthdata.nasa.gov/) provides data from the [NASA Earth Science Data portal](https://earthdata.nasa.gov/).
+* [The NASA Earth Data Developer Portal](https://developer.earthdata.nasa.gov/) provides data from the [NASA Earth Science Data portal](https://earthdata.nasa.gov/).
--   [The Natural History Museum API](http://data.nhm.ac.uk/about/download) provides a range of data from [their collections](http://www.nhm.ac.uk/our-science/collections.html).
+* [The Natural History Museum API](http://data.nhm.ac.uk/about/download) provides a range of data from [their collections](http://www.nhm.ac.uk/our-science/collections.html).

 **Consider**: If you could systematically access and integrate the data provided from one of the sources above, can you think of a way you could enrich the outputs of your own research?